flowr-analysis/flowr/wiki/Search API.md

-_This document was generated from 'src/documentation/print-search-wiki.ts' on 2025-01-10, 20:09:54 UTC presenting an overview of flowR's search API (v2.1.11, using R v4.4.2)._
+_This document was generated from 'src/documentation/print-search-wiki.ts' on 2025-01-10, 20:21:58 UTC presenting an overview of flowR's search API (v2.1.11, using R v4.4.0)._

 This page briefly summarizes flowR's search API which provides a set of functions to search for nodes in the [Dataflow Graph](https://github.com/flowr-analysis/flowr/wiki//Dataflow%20Graph) and the
-[Normalized AST](https://github.com/flowr-analysis/flowr/wiki//Normalized%20AST) of a given R code.
+[Normalized AST](https://github.com/flowr-analysis/flowr/wiki//Normalized%20AST) of a given R code (the search will always consider both, with respect to your search query).
 Please see the [Interface](https://github.com/flowr-analysis/flowr/wiki//Interface) wiki page for more information on how to access this API.
 Within code, you can execute a search using the [<code><span title="Run a search with the given search query and data.">runSearch</span></code>](https://github.com/flowr-analysis/flowr/tree/main//src/search/flowr-search-executor.ts#L19) function.